RakshithNM/blog/src/posts/development/workflow.md

 6. Lazygit is pretty cool, after pushing the code on branch we can create a PR by pressing `o`(launches a browser tab with the PR creation screen).

 # Debugging
-1. Log debugging is the frequent thing I do, even if i don't admit as much.
+1. Log debugging is the frequent thing I do, even if i don't like to admit as much.
-2. I buit a vim plugin to make myself more efficient log debugging javascript and typescript project.
+2. I buit a vim plugin to make myself more efficient log debugging javascript and typescript files.
 3. Learn more on the my github [here](https://github.com/RakshithNM/logdebug.vim).

-My Development workflow is optimized for working on a project for a long term.
+> My development workflow is optimized for working on a project for a long term.
 There is a little overhead with setting these tools up, but once we get into the rabbit hole of customising our development workflow, it is going to bring joy.
 It also makes us more efficient as the days pass.